Victorian winter crop summary

 New NVT Long Term Yield Reports App

-The National Variety Trials has launched the NVT Long Term Yield Reports App to provide growers and advisors with an easy-to-use means of accessing and interpreting the data from the NVT program.
+The National Variety Trials has launched the NVT Long Term Yield Reports App to provide growers and advisors with an easy-to-use means of accessing and interpreting Long Term MET (Multi Environment Trial) results from the NVT program.
+These Long Term MET results are presented in this publication.

-The App is designed for tablets and computers (not phones) and is available online at www.nvtonline.com.au/apps/.
+The app is designed for tablets and computers (not phones) and is available download online.

 The National Variety Trials has developed the Australian Field Crop Disease Guide App.
-This national App is based on, and intended to replace, the Victorian Crop Disease App.
-It allows users to select their state to access local varieties, ratings and descriptions.
+This national app allows users to select their state to access local varieties, ratings and descriptions.
+The app is suitable for phones and is available to download online.

 Plant Breeding Rights (PBR)